Made Tech Blog

 Kelly Newcomb

-Kelly has been working in the Tech For Good sector for over a decade.
-She loves working on products that improve people's lives and has a passion for education, technology and innovation.
+Kelly has been working in the Tech For Good sector for over a decade because she loves working on products that improve people's lives.
+Currently Kelly works in our Housing products team, creating innovative tech solutions for social housing providers.